 - Speedos (we can’t promise you won’t get some funny looks)

-As a surfer girl, you’re going to want to avoid strapless swimsuits which don’t provide the same support as strapped swimsuits.
+As a surfer girl, you will want to avoid strapless swimsuits, which don’t provide the same support as strapped swimsuits.

 *Take care when selecting swim shorts with internal netting.
-Sand and salt can get everywhere when you surf and short netting is notorious for causing surf rash.
+Sand and salt can get everywhere when you surf; short netting is notorious for causing vicious surf rash.

-If you’re surfing in cold water then you’re going to need a layer of neoprene to keep you warm while you’re out in the ocean.
+If you’re surfing in cold water, you’ll need a layer of neoprene to keep you warm while you’re out in the ocean.